Georg Iliev: Club career

-On 17 October 2014, Iliev joined League Two side Carlisle United on a monthlong loan deal.
+On 17 October 2014, Iliev joined League Two side Carlisle United on a month-long loan deal.
 He made his debut against Plymouth Argyle playing the whole 90 minutes of the match.
 He returned to Bolton at the end of the month loan, having made four appearances.

-On 15 May 2015, Bolton announced that Iliev had been released along with 12 other players.
+On 15 May 2015, Bolton announced that Iliev had been released, along with 12 other players.

-On 31 January 2016, it was announced that Slavia Sofia had signed Iliev as a free agent.
-He was released a year later.
+On 31 January 2016, it was announced that Slavia Sofia had signed Iliev as a free agent, but was released a year later.